grumpa/work_evid/README.md

 Requirements
 ------------
 * Python, tested on 2.7
-* Django, tested on 1.5 and 1.6 and 1.7 (also warnings towards 1.8)
+* Django, tested on 1.7 and 1.8
 * [django-markdown-deux](https://github.com/trentm/django-markdown-deux)

 Current status
 --------------

 Application is in usable state.
-It would be probably difficult to incorporate it in your project doe to templates and authentification which are somehow egocentric.
-Use it as standalone app.
+It would be probably difficult to incorporate it in your project due to templates and authentification which are somehow egocentric.
+Use it as standalone project/app.

 Expected audience